 Other grains, wheat hybrids and species containing gluten

-Rye Flour: The only flour other than wheat that can be used without blending to make yeast-raised breads.
+Rye Flour: The only flour other than wheat that we can use without blending to make yeast-raised breads.
 It is nut-free, whole-grain flour, high in fiber, with low gluten content.
-Usually, it is sold as medium flour but light and dark types are also available.
+Usually, they sell it as medium flour, but light and dark types are also available.
 To substitute whole/white wheat flour, the ratio is 1:1 (in cups).
 Rye flour is good for baking sourdough breads or any other dense, heavy bread.
 You can lighten it by blending it with other high gluten flours.
 Pumpernickel flour is dark rye flour made from whole wheat grain and used in bread making.

-Barley flour: is made from milling dried and ground barley and there are two general types of it: coarse and fine.
+Barley flour: they make it from milling dried and ground barley and there are two general types of it: coarse and fine.
 It is nut-free, whole-grain flour with lower gluten content even than rye.
 It adds fiber in baked goods, and is ideal as a thickener in soups, stews, sauces and gravies.
 Substitute 1 cup whole/white wheat with ½ cup barley flour.
 Malt or Malted Barley flour is prepared from barley malt.
-It is used as a diastatic supplement for other bread flours.
+Its common use is as a diastatic supplement for other bread flours.

-Oat Flour: is produced by grinding oat groats and produces whole oat flour.
-Oat flour can also be produced by pulsing rolled oats or old fashioned oats in a food processor or spice mill.
+Oat Flour: They produce it by grinding oat groats and produces whole oat flour.
+We can also make it by pulsing rolled oats or old fashioned oats in a food processor or spice mill.
 Oat normally contains the smallest amount of gluten but it is frequently cross-contaminated with other gluten containing cereals during harvesting, transport, storage, or processing.
 Pure oats contains almost no gluten.
 It has a rich, nutty flavor and denser texture.
-In baked foods that need to rise, oat flour must be combined with other flours.
+In baked foods that need to rise, we must combine oat flour with other flours.

 Semolina or Durum flour: It derives from hard durum wheat, and it is generally coarsely and fine milled.
 Durum flour is whole-grain flour with high gluten content.
-It is used for pasta, gnocchi, noodles, puddings, couscous, traditional pizza, doner bread, and cereal.
-Other wheat varieties or grains may also be called semolina, such as corn semolina (grits, polenta) and rice semolina.
+We can use it for pasta, gnocchi, noodles, puddings, couscous, traditional pizza, doner bread, and cereal.
+Other wheat varieties or grains may also have the name semolina, such as corn semolina (grits, polenta) and rice semolina.
 Durum flour (fine) is easier to work than semolina flour (coarse) so it is usually preferable.

-Spelt flour: It is an ancient grain (triticum dicoccum) also known as dinkel.
+Spelt flour: It is an ancient grain (triticum dicoccum), with the alternative name dinkel.
 It is nut-free, whole-grain flour full of fiber, nutrients, and with the highest gluten content.
 Its gluten has a different molecular make up, is water soluble, and easier to digest.
 It works extremely well as a replacement of wheat flour and the substitute ratio is 1:1.
 Both refined and whole spelt flours are available in markets.

 Khorasan or Kamut flour: It is an ancient grain.
 Kamut flour is nut-free, whole-grain, and contains more proteins, vitamins, and amino acids than wheat.
-The grain has an amber color and is recognized for its smooth texture and a rich, nutty, buttery flavor.
-It can be found mainly in breads but also in cookies, waffles, pancakes, baked goods, pastas, beer and snacks.
+The grain has an amber color and we can recognize it by its smooth texture and a rich, nutty, buttery flavor.
+We find it mainly in breads but also in cookies, waffles, pancakes, baked goods, pastas, beer and snacks.
 Substitute it 1:1 ratio with whole/white wheat flour.

 Einkorn Flour: Nature’s original wheat, is nut-free, whole-grain, ancient grain.
 It has a high content of gluten but lower than modern wheat and it is considered more nutritious with a mellow, nutty flavor.
-Einkorn flour has a lack of rising characteristics desirable for bread so it is used for bulgur, or it is primarily eaten boiled in whole grains or in porridge.
+Einkorn flour has a lack of rising characteristics desirable for bread so we use it for bulgur, or we eat it boiled in whole grains or in porridge.
 Substitute 1:1 ratio with whole/white wheat flour.